denoland/dnt/README.md

    You may wish to removing the leading `v` if it exists (ex. `Deno.args[0]?.replace(/^v/, "")`)

-1. In your GitHub Actions workflow, get the tag name, setup node, run your build scripts, then publish to npm.
+1. In your GitHub Actions workflow, get the tag name, setup node, run your build script, then publish to npm.

    ```yml
    # ...setup deno and run `deno test` here as you normally would...